Does GEICO Cover Moving Trucks? 2026 Rules + GVW Limits

 • Roadside: service plan; it’s not liability insurance and usually doesn’t fix a coverage gap.

-For a deeper breakdown of what these add-ons do (and what they don’t), see rental vehicle insurance options.
+For a deeper breakdown of what these counter add-ons cover and when they fall short, see commercial auto rental insurance explained.

 Decision tree you can use in the parking lot